elastic/simple-data-generator/README.md

 # Simple Data Generator for Elasticsearch Indices
-The purpose of this project is to drive some sample ingest into Elasticsearch.
-If you have a model in mind, but aren't ready to build out piplines with Logstash or setup Beats, or write code to ingest in Elasticsearch, this code is for you.
+The purpose of this project is to ingest some sample data into Elasticsearch.
+If you have a model in mind, but aren't ready to build out piplines with Logstash or Beats, or write code to insert data into Elasticsearch, this project might help you.

 It's multi-threaded so you can generate (depending on system resources) a fair amount of load.
-It's a refactor of sample-data-generator which required development for each workload type.
+It's a refactor of ajpahl1008/sample-data-generator which required development for each new workload type.
 This version is completely YAML driven.
+No more coding Yay!!!

 Note: This code should not be used as a benchmarking tool for your Elasticsearch instances.
-You should use a tool like Rally (https://github.com/elastic/rally).
-This tool, is for just loading a **bunch** of stuff (closer to what YOU are going to put in Production) so you can become familiar with the query DSL, or Kibana or Maps or Aggregations. **OR!!!** Just demonstrate how effective your data analysis will be streaming to the Elastic stack.
+You should use a tool like Elastic's Rally (https://github.com/elastic/rally).
+This tool, is for just loading a **bunch** of random data (closer to what YOU are going to put in Production) so you can become familiar with the query DSL, or Kibana or Maps or Aggregations. **OR!!!** just demonstrate how effective your data analysis will be streaming to the Elastic stack.

 ## Requirements
 * Java OpenJDK